 No One is to Blame

 Social engineering is the management of behavior in a society.
 Some social interactions are manipulated to fulfill specific agendas.
 As much as we would like to believe we have total power and the ability to control everything, we do not.
 Mostly, we lack privy to what is said behind closed doors and behind our backs.
 Some conversations happen outside of our ears.
-We can only believe what we can see, and we still need to look twice.
+We can only believe what we see, and we still need to look twice.

 Tips to Overcome Rumination